njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 ---

 One of the clearest patterns in the data is the divergence between campaign volume and success rate.
-At the primary category level, Technology, Photography, and Publishing are the most successful categories, yet Theater, Film & Video, and Music are all below or near the average success rate despite being the three most popular categories by volume and accounting for nearly 70% of all campaigns.
-For sub-categories, the highest-performing segments are Web / Technology (70.6%), Translations / Publishing (66.7%), Television / Film & Video (64.7%), and Wearables / Technology (62.2%).
+At the primary category level, Technology, Photography, and Publishing are the most successful categories, yet Theater, Film & Video, and Music are all near or below the average success rate (56.0%) despite being the three most popular categories by volume and accounting for nearly 70% of all campaigns.
+In the sub-categories, the highest-performing segments are Web / Technology (70.6%), Translations / Publishing (66.7%), Television / Film & Video (64.7%), and Wearables / Technology (62.2%).
 Notably, the subcategories also follow the same trend with a few exceptions.
 Thus, creators should not interpret a crowded category or subcategory as a signal of strong success prospects.

 ## **Funding Rates: All Campaigns vs. Successful Ones**